Yum3h/react-health/README.md

-# PE101 Wellness Assessment | A health assessment tool developed for PE101 course at German Jordanian University (GJU) under the supervision of Dr. Fawwaz Al-Saqqar.
+# PE101 Wellness Assessment | A health assessment tool developed for PE101 course - SAHSS School at German Jordanian University (GJU) under the supervision of Dr. Fawwaz Al-Saqqar.

 A bilingual (English/Arabic) health assessment application built with React, Material-UI, and Vite.
 This application helps users evaluate their overall wellness across multiple health dimensions.